metno/weatherapi-docs/docs/doc/TermsOfService.md

 (instead of the usual 200); if so this should be logged and/or shown as a warning.
 Deprecated versions will be terminated after a reasonable time period (usually 1 month).

-~~On products marked with "LTS" (longtime support, currently on locationforecastlts) we guarantee a phase-out period of three months.~~

 There are no guarantees of delivery regarding this service, or possibilities to obtain an SLA.